Animeshz/scripts/README.md

 ├─ voldn                          Up the vol by given value or else 2 └─ volup                          Down the vol by given value or else 2

-bootstrapping                  Bootstrapping Scripts
+bootstrapping/                 Bootstrapping Scripts
 ├─ crusersv                       Creates user sv dir in ~/.local/service (preferably symlinking user services from ~/.config/sv)
-├─ crxinit                        Creates xinit desktop entry for starting from a display manager ├─ gen-monitor-dpi                Generates correct dpi for the screen, outputs in format of /etc/X11/xorg.conf.d └─ rpi-repeater                   Setup raspberry pi as a wifi-repeater (Ext-Dongle: client, Inbuilt: AP)
+├─ crxinit                        Creates xinit desktop entry for starting from a display manager ├─ gen-monitor-dpi                Generates correct dpi for the screen, outputs in format of /etc/X11/xorg.conf.d ├─ rpi-repeater                   Setup raspberry pi as a wifi-repeater (Ext-Dongle: client, Inbuilt: AP) └─ rpi-void                       Bootstraps the void's rootfs for the raspberry pi 3

-main                           The Main (Actual) scripts for productivity ├─ active-window-pid              Finds pid of currently focused window using EWMH ├─ cross-chroot                   A simple script to automate installation of dependencies and enable cross-chroot environment
+main/                          The Main (Actual) scripts for productivity ├─ active-window-pid              Finds pid of currently focused window using EWMH ├─ cross-chroot                   A simple script to automate installation of dependencies and enable cross-chroot environment
 ├─ extarrange                     Arranges the files by grouping them into folder of their extension name